2csqd2/2csqd2.github.io/journal.md

 ### 6/3/2020
 I went to work at 5:45am.
 Lachelle had 4 bottles of wine delivered today... the drowning continues.
 I got home at about 2:45pm.
 All the kids seemed done with their school work and were either playing in a fort (in the middle of the living room) or playing in their room.
 I made dinner for Harper and Palmer at 6pm, while Tyler didn't eat until almost 7pm.

+### 6/4/2020
+I went to work at 645am today and arrived back home at 4pm.
+Lachelle made Spaghetti for the kids.

+### 6/5/2020
+I went to work at 7am this morning and returned home at .